Korean Rice Balls (Jumeok Bap)

 Mix the eggless salad with the seasoned rice until it’s all blended together.

-Put on vegan disposable gloves (optional, but makes it easier to keep it from sticking to your hands) and grab a small handful of the rice tofu mixture.
+Put on disposable vegan gloves (optional, but makes it easier to keep the rice mixture from sticking to your hands) and grab a small handful of the rice tofu mixture.
 If you don’t have any gloves, just make sure you wet your hands or cover them in sesame oil, so the rice doesn’t stick to your hands.

 Shape into a bee shape or a ball shape.
 The bee shape is like a round rice ball, but it tapers into a slight point on one end, like a teardrop shape.

 Set each rice bee onto a silicone mat or a baking sheet or cutting board covered in parchment paper (the only reason I use a board or tray is so I can move them around the kitchen).

 Cover all the rice bees with a piece of plastic wrap while you prepare the seaweed stripes, stingers, and eyes.

 Cut thin strips of nori seaweed using kitchen scissors.
 You don’t have kitchen scissors?
 Weirrrrrd (kidding).
 Just wash and dry any pair of scissors you have and use those.

 I only needed one sheet of nori for mine because I didn’t make my stripes go all the way around the bee bodies.
 If you’re a perfectionist and you want your bee stripes to go all the way around, you’ll need one long thin nori strip for each stripe.
 If you’re fine with the way I did mine, you can get 3 bee stripes out of one long thin strip.

 Punch small circles out of nori using a standard sized hole punch (if you’re my age, you may remember the days of 3-ring binders - that’s the size you want for the eyes).
 You need 2 circles for each bee, so punch out 48 circles, plus some extra just in case.